vinhdoanthe/vinhdoanthe/README.md

 Hi, My name is Doan The Vinh.

-I’m a developer with eight years of experience in software development.
-I’m an enthusiastic and open-minded person.
-I like talking to users, getting requirements, thinking about solutions, designing and developing features, and getting feedback.
+I’m a software developer.
+I like talking to users, developing features and getting feedback.